 How to start serving in the right way?

-Starting to serve correctly in squash is crucial for setting the tone of the rally and putting your opponent under pressure right from the beginning.
+Serving well in squash sets the tone of the rally and puts your opponent under pressure from the start.

 Here's a step-by-step guide to help you start serving effectively in squash: